mgrennan/maxscale_build_vagrant/README.md

 You can then log into the virtual machine with "vagrant ssh", MaxScale source is in the "maxscale" directory once you're on the virtual machine ...

+The setup currently supports both Ubuntu 14.04 'Trusty' and CentOS 6.4.
+You can select the appropriate VM image by editing Vagrantfile